bgoonz/BGOONZ_BLOG_2.0/notes/NODE/0014-node-input-from-cli/index.md

 ---
 title: Accept input from the command line in Node.js
-description: 'How to make a Node.js CLI program interactive using the built-in readline Node.js module'
+description: "How to make a Node.js CLI program interactive using the built-in readline Node.js module"
 ---

 How to make a Node.js CLI program interactive?